 Darryl McDade, our comms guy, takes a moment to reflect on the origins of Pride, from protest to celebration and beyond.

-As we wrap up Pride Season, what better time to reflect upon, how it started, the marches, the journey to inclusivity, the celebration, and some advice for the future.
+As Pride Season is in full swing, what better time to reflect upon how it started, the marches, the journey to inclusivity, the celebration, and some advice for the future.

 PRIDE THE PROTEST – HOW IT STARTED